mandliya/Build-OS-From-Scratch/README.md

-##Goal: To create a UNIX like operating system in C++.
+###Goal: To create a UNIX like operating system in C++.
-I am following the project mentioned here:
+This is NOT my work.I am following the project mentioned here:

 https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System